erikkworth/worthent-foundation/doc/state/state.md

 The `SerialStateTableControl` objects invokes the initializer on the State Table Data Manager.

 All of them (will) use the same underlying `StateEngine` implementation that process the transition on an event.
-The difference is how the events are queued, consumed by threads from a thread pool, and feed into the `StateEngine`.
+The differences for how the events are queued, consumed by threads from a thread pool, and feed into the `StateEngine`, are all encapsulated in the implementation of the `StateTableControl`.

 The `StateEngine` processes a single event submitted by the `StateTableControl` following these steps: